GLOBAL MARKETS-Europe turns red as bulls run out of charge

 Emerging marketshttp://tmsnrt.rs/2ihRugV

-(Additional reporting by Swati Pandey in Sydney and Anshuman Daga in Singapore; editing by Larry King)
+(Additional reporting by Swati Pandey in Sydney and Anshuman Daga in Singapore; editing by Larry King and Kevin Liffey)

 ((marc.jones@thomsonreuters.com; +44 (0)207 542 9033; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))